 “I always encourage parents to try to engage their kids,” Rocco says.
 “It’s more than just sitting next to them while they are playing.”

-She also suggests “parallel play,” which involves playing next to your child.
+She also suggests parallel play, which involves playing next to your very young children – or setting up play dates for them to do so with other tots.
 For example, your child might be stacking blocks, but you’re sitting next to him or her playing with a baby doll.

 Playing board games or “social” games like Simon Says are other ways to interact with your children.
 “Play is also being social and learning social interaction,” Weiermiller says.